 - Fear asked, “If you let go, will you have enough to wear?”

 I listened to each question, filled with emotion.
 After hearing the same questions seasonally for decades, I knew it was time for a change.
-If your closet decluttering patterns are feeling a little vicious circle-ish, clean out your closet for good.
+If your closet decluttering patterns are feeling a little vicious circle-ish too, this closet clean out guide will help.

 - Put it on your calendar.
 Depending on the state of your closet, you may need 2-5 hours or more.
 Clear the day, hire a sitter, unplug and make it important.